Supporting imagery

 Organising the content

-In the motherboard area, we find:
+On the motherboard, we find:

 - 68 KB of VRAM: Stores sprite attributes and tile references.